PeskyPotato/GrabIt/README.md

     python3 RedditGrabber.py diy

-You can also pass in a list of subreddits in the form of a txt file, with contains each subreddit on a newline.
+You can also pass in a list of subreddits and users in the form of a txt file, with contains each subreddit on a newline.

     python3 RedditGrabber.py subs.txt

+This downloads the first 50 new submission from the user /u/spez and stores they by user then subreddit(i.e. spez/<subreddit>/<media>).

+    python3 RedditGrabber.py /u/spez --by_author --posts 50 --sort new

-Below are some optional arguments that you can use:
+Below are all the optional arguments that you can use:

     -h, --help            show this help message and exit